Land Conference: Act brings fortune and dissention

 By 7 May the bill had passed its second reading with a number of amendments by 443 votes to 26, a personal triumph for Wyndham.
-On 21 July the third reading was passed, the Bill only modified in minor ways by the House of Lords and by the middle of August it had become law.
+On 21 July the third reading was passed, the bill only modified in minor ways by the House of Lords and by the middle of August it had become law.
 Almost immediately land purchase was enormously accelerated.
 Prior to 1903 a total of nearly 20 million sterling had been advanced for the purchase of 2 ½ million acres.
-Under the Act of 1903, and the consequential Act of 1909, the position was completely transformed.
-When in March 1920, the Estate Commission reviewed the development since 1903 under these Acts, they estimated that 83 million sterling had been advanced for 9 e6acre transferred, whilst a further 2 e6acre were pending costing 24 million sterling.
-By 1914, 75% of occupiers were buying out their landlords, mostly under the two Acts.
+Under the Irish Land Act 1903, and the consequential Irish Land Act 1909, the position was completely transformed.
+When in March 1920, the Estate Commission reviewed the development since 1903 under these acts, they estimated that 83 million sterling had been advanced for 9 e6acre transferred, whilst a further 2 e6acre were pending costing 24 million sterling.
+By 1914, 75% of occupiers were buying out their landlords, mostly under the two acts.
 In all, under the pre-UK Land Acts over 316,000 tenants purchased their holdings amounting to 11500000 acre out of a total of 20 million in the country.

-It can be said, that with the Wyndham Land Act the state moved to subvent the process of land purchase in Ireland by means of state loans "as a healing measure".
+It can be said, that with the Irish Land Act 1903 the state moved to subvent the process of land purchase in Ireland by means of state loans "as a healing measure".
 It was precisely the policy which Parnell enunciated in the 1880s.